lcpolinar2030-del/canteenproposal/README.md

     return "Expense added"
 ```

-This adds the expense to the total spending.
+This adds the new meal expense to the total expenses.

 ---